MadhuAsundi7/GSOA/docs/BENCHMARKS.md

 **Repeated kernels.** The 29 functions use eleven distinct kernels.
 Rastrigin appears at F5, F10 and F17; Ackley at F6, F11 and F18.
-The functions are therefore not 29 independent landscapes, which weakens the independent-blocks assumption behind the Friedman test.
+The functions are therefore not 29 independent landscapes.

 **Unbounded functions.** F9, F12 and F20 contain Schwefel components that are unbounded below in the rotated space, so the objective can fall below the